RockwellShah/bitnote/README.md

 # 🔒 BitNote

 **Protect Your Secrets.
 Forever.**
-Private vault for passwords, keys, and notes.
-Built to outlive any company.
-Pay once.
-Own it for life.
+Private vault for passwords, keys, and notes — built to outlive any company.

 🔗 [bitnote.xyz](https://bitnote.xyz)